 How to Cook with Cannabis for Pain Relief

-If you have a severe illness or else you are cooking for someone with a serious medical condition, try and adhere to the following principles for maximized results:
+If you have a severe illness or if you are cooking for someone with a serious medical condition, try and adhere to the following principles for maximized results:

 - Find something that appeals to you.